dfinity/motoko/design/Memory.md

    Cons:
    1. local access to data involves system call overhead
    2. requires adding mutable buffer types to Dfinity API
+   3. mixed numeric/reference structures must be split into data and element buffers
-   3. Dfinity-only solution unlikely to be adopted by other languages
+   4. Dfinity-only solution unlikely to be adopted by other languages

 #### Using Wasm Heap